tfriedel/commit-oracle/README.md

 3. Source your updated RC file or restart your terminal.

-4. Install [aichat](https://github.com/sigoden/aichat) by following the instructions in the repository.
+4. Install [aichat](https://github.com/sigoden/aichat) and [FZF](https://github.com/junegunn/fzf) by following the instructions in the repositories.

 ## Usage